osdiab/react-native-exploration/README.md

 # Getting started with React Native

+## Running the app

+1. Setup your React Native environment.
+See the Mac Setup Notes (no other OS supported yet)
+1. Clone repo
+1. `npm install`
+1. `tsc`
+1. `react-native run-ios`

+TODO: actually have it watch on changes.
+Maybe use `webpack` for this.

 ## Mac setup notes

 * [Cannot run virtualbox machine at same time as Android emulator](https://www.virtualbox.org/ticket/14294)